model-initiative/model_initiative/README.md

 ## Quick description of the organization of the library
-* *fileexchange* folder hosts the different files that are exchanged between the experiment side, the model side and the detector side
+* *fileexchange* folder hosts the different files that are exchanged between the experiment side, the model side and the detector side.
-* *pathway_model* folder stores the available models written in any language (matlab,octave or python)
+* *pathway_model* folder stores the available models written in any language (matlab,octave or python).
-* *decision_stage* folder stores the available detectors written in any language
+* *decision_stage* folder stores the available detectors written in any language.
 * *Experiment* files (either AFC, AMT or your own) can be found in the experiment folder.
-* *model_server* folder stores the matlab and python function used to interface experiments, models and detectors (see call graph)
+* *model_server* folder stores the matlab and python function used to interface experiments, models and detectors (see call graph).
 * *data* folder stores the results produced on the experiment side.
-* *plot* routine folder contains a set of function to plot the results store in the data folder
+* *plot* routine folder contains a set of function to plot the results store in the data folder.

 ## Quick start
 Once the requirements are satisfied, assuming the experiment side is already launched: